Adjunct Faculty - MusicAgency

 DUTIES & RESPONSIBILITIES:

-- Teach up to seven semester credit hours (up to two (2) courses) within the required discipline which could include; any instrumental or vocal studio area, music theory, music history, music education, string techniques, and/or ensemble conducting.
+- Teach up to seven semester credit hours (up to two (2) courses) within the required discipline which could include; any instrumental or vocal studio area, music theory, ear-training, music history, world music, music education, music technology, general education courses, methods courses, and/or ensemble conducting.
 Instruction may be delivered on-campus, off-campus, or online and may be during the day and/or evening as dictated by student demand and departmental needs.

 - Develop and manage the class syllabus and ensure that the syllabus meets department and college standards.

 - Plan and create lectures, in-class discussions, and assignments.

 - Assess grades for students based on participation, performance in class, assignments, and examinations.

 - Education: Master’s degree with at least 18 graduate hours in Music or a closely related field is required to teach undergraduate courses OR a terminal degree in Music or a closely related field is required to teach graduate courses.

 - Knowledge / Skills: Demonstrate excellent oral and written communication skills.

 - Ability to: Multi-task and work cooperatively with others.